sabotrax/Morgoth/README.md

 * Search, show latest and display random keywords.
 * Create aliases and hashtags.
 * User management.
-* Greeting new users with configurable in-bot messages.
+* Greeting new users with configurable messages.
 * Download the bot's database on the fly.
 * Rolling dice.